palantir/policy-bot/README.md

   has_labels:
     - "label-1"
     - "label-2"

+  # "title" is satisfied if the pull request title matches any one of the
+  # patterns within the "matches" list, and does not match all of the patterns
+  # within the "not_matches" list.
+  title:
+    matches:
+      - "regexPattern"
+    not_matches:
+      - "regexPattern"

 # "options" specifies a set of restrictions on approvals.
 If the block does not
 # exist, the default values are used.